The Department Honors program in Arts and Sciences is administered by the Charles Center for the Committee on Honors and Interdisciplinary Studies.

 G. Reporting of Level of Honors

 Reporting of each student's level of Honors to the Charles Center immediately following the completion of the oral exam may be done by submitting a copy of the thesis cover sheet, complete with the signatures of the examining committee.
-Keep in mind that the reporting deadline for spring-fall students is 12:00 noon on Wednesday, December 17, 2014; the reporting deadline for fall-spring students is 11:00 a.m. on Friday, May 8, 2015.
+Keep in mind that the reporting deadlines:

 Please note: The Charles Center requires only a copy of the signed cover sheet, not the original.
-The original must be on acid-free paper and submitted to the Archives with the rest of the thesis.
-Honors students should take at least one cover sheet on acid-free paper to the defense in order to collect the signatures of the committee members.
+Honors students should take at least one cover sheet to the defense in order to collect the signatures of the committee members.

 H. Submission of the Thesis to Archives

-Note: The student and/or the department may elect to have additional acid-free copies bound.
+Note: The student and/or the department may elect to have additional acid-free copies bound at their own expense.
 Please check with the department or program to find out its specific policy regarding binding.
 Swem Library does not coordinate binding of theses.

 If you have any questions, please contact firstname.lastname@example.org.